 From cancer growths to warts, mass removal for dogs and cats can be very expensive at many clinics across Dallas-Fort Worth.
 With our surgical setup and staff experience, we can provide affordable tumor and mass removal at much lower prices than other clinics in DFW.

-How Much Does Mass Removal Cost?
+How Much Does Mass Removal Cost in Dallas-Fort Worth?

 The price of tumor and mass removal in dogs and cats depends on the location of the mass.
 It also depends on the type of mass, what we think it is, the condition of the pet, and your pet’s situation.
 Because of these factors, we can’t provide an estimate without seeing your pet.

-Why is the range so large?
 How can I know exactly how much the surgery will cost for my pet?

 We see a huge variety of cases when it comes to tumors & masses.
 For example, we have removed tumors almost 1/4 the size of some pets or the size of a leg on a pet!
 Others can be smaller, such as smaller paw growths that we have removed.
 Placement matters a lot too – for example, tumors coming from areas with more blood vessels, like the mammary glands, can take more time to remove than from the back.